SpaceFoon/Ez-Game-Audio-Conversion/README.md

 ## Introduction

-EZ-Game-Audio-Conversion streamlines the process of batch audio file conversion.
+EZ-Game-Audio-Conversion streamlines the process of batch audio conversion.
 Tailored specifically for game developers, this tool ensures great audio quality and small file sizes without the need for extensive knowledge.
-With almost no setup and multi-threaded conversion, it's the easiest, fastest, and most reliable solution available.
+With almost no setup and multi-threaded conversion, it's the easiest, fastest and most reliable solution available.
 Plus, now with support for loop tags!

 ## Features

 - 💻 **User-Friendly Interface:** Designed with simplicity as the main goal, eliminating any learning curve.
 - 🔄 **Unattended Batch Jobs:** With recursive file searching and unattended conflict resolution, set it and forget it.
-- 🚀 **Multi-threading:** No job too big or small when all your CPU cores fully utilized.
+- 🚀 **Multi-threading:** No job too big or small when all your CPU cores are fully utilized.
-- 🎵 **Automatic Bitrate and Codec Selection:** Automatically selects best codec and Variable Bitrate (VBR) at 160kbs(mp3) or near equivalent.
+- 🎵 **Automatic Bitrate and Codec Selection:** Automatically selects the best codec and Variable Bitrate (VBR) at 160kbs(mp3) or near equivalent.
 Balanced between great sound quality and small file size.
-- 📁 **Comprehensive Format Support:** Converts between FLAC, AIFF, WAV, MP3, OGG, and M4A, formats.
+- 📁 **Comprehensive Format Support:** Converts between WAV, MP3, OGG, FLAC, AIFF, and M4A formats.
 More to come.
 - 🔒 **Privacy and Reliability:** Operates offline, ensuring data privacy and reliability.
 - 🎶 **High-Quality Output:** Employs FFMPEG for superior sound quality, codec support, and speed.
-- 🤖 **Intelligent File Handling:** Automatically resolves duplicate file names and selects the best input file.
+- 🤖 **Intelligent File Handling:** Automatically resolves duplicate file names with different file extentions.
+Selects the best input file format.
-- 📝 **Meta Data Support:** Will transfer all basic meta data with all formats that support it.
+- 📝 **Meta Data Support:** Will transfer all basic meta data to and from all formats that support it.
 - 🔁 **Loop Tag Support:** All loop meta data will be transferred to new Ogg or FLAC files.
 When changing sample rate, loop timings will be adjusted automatically.
 Cannot write loop tags TO M4A, only FROM.
-- 🎼 **Opus AND Vorbis Support for Ogg:** Use opus when you can and Vorbis when you have to.
+- 🎼 **Opus AND Vorbis Support for Ogg:** Use Opus when you can and Vorbis when you have to.

 ## Installation